Complete Guide to Summer Wedding Flowers

 What flowers are in season in June for weddings?

-- Magnolia – Another flower that is prominent in landscaping, Magnolia trees bear large, stately blooms.
+• Magnolia – Another prominent flower in landscaping, Magnolia trees bear large, stately blooms.

-- Iris – Sometimes called flags, irises have a unique shape.
-The blooms have a set of petals that goes upwards and another that faces down.
+• Iris – Sometimes called flags, irises have a unique shape.
+The blooms have a set of petals that go upwards and another that faces downwards.

 What wedding flowers are in season in July?

-- Phlox – Like hydrangeas (which are also still blooming in July), each phlox head is comprised of small, petaled blooms.
+• Phlox – Like hydrangeas (which are also still blooming in July), each phlox head comprises small, petaled blooms.

-- Carnation – A trendy flower that makes an appearance quite often in centerpieces, carnations come in many colors and are pretty durable.
+• Carnation – A trendy flower that frequently appears in centerpieces, carnations come in many colors and are pretty durable.

 What wedding flowers are in season in August?

-- Calla Lily – Known for its waxy, single petal, calla lilies are one of the most unique flowers to use in a bouquet.
+• Calla Lily – Known for its waxy, single-petaled calla lilies, they are one of the most unique flowers to use in a bouquet.

-- Dahlia – Although they are a somewhat fragile plant, dahlias are pretty standard in summer wedding flower arrangements.
+• Dahlia – Although they are a somewhat fragile plant, dahlias are pretty standard in summer wedding flower arrangements.
 There are several varieties.
-However, dahlias are known for their presence of many petals.
+However, dahlias are known for their numerous petals.

-- Orchid – Orchids typically bloom in both July and August.
-These flowers enjoy more tropical climates, which is why it’s a popular choice for the warmer months.
+• Orchid – Orchids typically bloom in both July and August.
+These flowers enjoy more tropical climates, which is why they’re a popular choice for the warmer months.

 What are the best choices for late summer wedding flowers?

-- Chrysanthemum – As one of the most durable flowers, chrysanthemums—or simply called mums—come in various shapes and colors.
-The large heads feature many petals, which add softness to warm weather arrangements and bouquets.
+• Chrysanthemum – As one of the most durable flowers, chrysanthemums—or called mums—come in various shapes and colors.
+The large heads feature many petals, which add softness to warm-weather arrangements and bouquets.

-- Zinnia – A close relative to daisies, zinnias are also filled with petals in a circular arrangement around a central head.
+• Zinnia – A close relative of daisies, zinnias are also filled with petals in a circular arrangement around a central head.

-- Bells of Ireland – Couples who love the look of green will adore the bells of Ireland.
-The unique green flowers grow on a stalk and are a fantastic addition to summer weddings.
+• Bells of Ireland – Couples who love the look of green will adore the bells of Ireland.
+The unique green flowers, which grow on a stalk, make a fantastic addition to summer weddings.

 Best Summer Wedding Flowers for Your Budget